danielrcollins1/OED-Expanded/OED-Expanded.md

 must save vs. breath each round to avoid the effect of the gas.
 The gas clears after one hour.

-**Gas, Obscuring: **A hazy gas fills the area imposing a --4 to attacks
+**Gas, Obscuring**:A hazy gas fills the area imposing a --4 to attacks

-**Gas, Sickness: **This sulfurous smelling gas causes the victims to lose 1d6 points of Strength for one hour unless a save vs. breath is made.
+**Gas, Sickness**:This sulfurous smelling gas causes the victims to lose 1d6 points of Strength for one hour unless a save vs. breath is made.

-**Gas, Blinding: **This apple scented gas inflicts blindness for one hour
+**Gas, Blinding**:This apple scented gas inflicts blindness for one hour

-**Gas, Poison: **This bitter almond scented gas forces the victims to save vs. death with a +4 bonus
+**Gas, Poison**:This bitter almond scented gas forces the victims to save vs. death with a +4 bonus

-**Gas, Corroding:** This ammonia smelling gas will rust any metal items in the area.
+**Gas, Corroding**: This ammonia smelling gas will rust any metal items in the area.
 Each item must succeed a save vs. stone or it falls to pieces.
 Magic items get +2 bonus for each magic plus or ability.

-**Gas, Insanity: **This fruity smelling gas causes the victim to become permanently insane unless a save vs. breath is successful.
+**Gas, Insanity**:This fruity smelling gas causes the victim to become permanently insane unless a save vs. breath is successful.
 Those affected are equally likely to attack or flee from allies in any given encounter.
-A *remove curse *spell will lift the affliction.
+A _remove curse_spell will lift the affliction.

 Energy/Magic Traps